username123-spec/GFRIEND/README.md

 ![3](./fig/fig6.png)

 *Table 3(Left): Judgment accuracy of GFRIEND and other models on specific medical datasets.
-BT-model, Ar￾moRM and GFRIEND are trained on 3000 samples based on Llama3-8B-Instruct.*
+BT-model, ArmoRM and GFRIEND are trained on 3000 samples based on Llama3-8B-Instruct.*

 *Table 4(Right): Judgment accuracy of GFRIEND and its variants.
 CoT-S indicates whether or not to use Preference Refinement.
 With the exception of SFT, the models are all trained on 3000 samples based on Llama3-8B-Instruct.*